Sanchez: 'No hard feelings' after Jays renew him at minimum

 Toronto offered a modest increase above the minimum based on team's formula, which was rejected by Sanchez and his agent, Scott Boras.

-''It's something that we didn't agree on,'' Sanchez said Thursday. ''They said there's plan in place for quite sometime.
+''It's something that we didn't agree on,'' Sanchez said Thursday, when he gave up three runs and four hits in 2 1/3 innings against the New York Yankees.

+''They said there's plan in place for quite some time.
 I'm just here to worry about getting better and helping this team.
 That's always been my mindset and I think that will never change.''

 Blue Jays manager John Gibbons feels Sanchez is ''just scratching the surface'' when it comes to mound success.